dasch-swiss/dsp-tools/docs/developers/mkdocs.md

 ## Handling False Positives of markdown-link-validator

 What can be done if your links are correct, but markdown-link-validator doesn't recognize them?
-One solution is to add an ignore pattern to the call to markdown-link-validator in `.github/workflows/tests-on-push.yml`.
+One solution is to add an "ignore" pattern to the call to markdown-link-validator in `.github/workflows/tests-on-push.yml`.

 If your link is in a code block, and isn't intended to be used as link,